 What is a “Space & Grace” focus?

 Some people want to gather together now and hug every last person they have missed seeing over the last several weeks.
 Yet for others, it will be several weeks before they are comfortable gathering in-person again.
 As a staff, we too, consider this for our very own family members – especially those with health concerns.
 We don’t know where each of you personally land in that continuum of opinion and readiness.
 We do know that everyone lands somewhere and we can be sure that it’s not a given that your comfort level is the same as the person next to you.
 So in respect and responsibility to all, we’re asking you to keep “space and grace” in mind.
 We ask you to maintain social distancing and keep 6′ space between you and the next person.
 As much as you have missed someone, please respect their space.
 We ask that you extend grace as you keep in mind that others may not share the same opinion and readiness as you.
-We ask that you keep “space and grace” in mind anytime you are on our campuses as we slowly reopen things.
+We ask that you keep “space and grace” in mind anytime you are on our campus.

 Can I still watch online?

 We’re praying for you as you consider what’s best for you and your family, whether it be to return in person in June or to tune in to our online service.

 Watch this Updates page for on-going updates.